 The term of bootstrapping comes from that very famous legend of Baron Münchhausen who pulled himself out of the water with the help of his own bootstraps.

 The vital idea behind bootstrapping in commercial means is to borrow as minimal finance as possible.
 In two words, you only rely on either on your own budget and savings, on some crowdfunded amount or simply on loans from friends and family.
 That's totally opposite from, for instance, selling your business idea to investors.

-Bootstrapping is also considered to be one of the most effective ways to assure a positive cash flow for your business and for a good reason.
+Bootstrap financing is also considered to be one of the most effective ways to assure a positive cash flow for your business and for a good reason.
 This scenario urges you to borrow insignificant amounts of money and this way keep interest costs minimal.
 You are turning your home into an office, follow a strict diet and manage every penny of the budget narrowly for the sake of the flourishing future.

 What does bootstrapping mean in business?
 In fact, this strategy doesn’t seem to be a huge trend internationally, but there is a list of really big brands, whose creators eventually bootstrapped them.
 And they nailed it.

 I will just leave these names down below: